mem48/LandOwnership/README.md

 ## Geocoding the UK and Oversees ownership data

-While the inspire polygons are great for viewing, they contain no information about who owns the land.
-However, the Land Registry published two datasets which explicitly name the owners of land.
+While the INSPIRE polygons are great for viewing, they contain no information about who owns the land.
+However, the Land Registry published two datasets that explicitly name the owners of the land.
 The [UK companies that own property in England and Wales](https://use-land-property-data.service.gov.uk/datasets/ccod) and the [Overseas companies that own property in England and Wales](https://use-land-property-data.service.gov.uk/datasets/ocod).
 Anna Powell-Smith has already mapped this data [here](https://whoownsengland.org/2017/11/14/the-companies-corporate-bodies-who-own-a-third-of-england-wales/) and [here](https://www.private-eye.co.uk/registry).

 But there are a few limitations to her implementation.